-Duquesne University relies a wide range of computing environments to meet its educational, community engagement, financial and operational requirements.
+Duquesne University relies on a wide range of computing environments to meet its educational, community engagement, financial and operational requirements.
 It is therefore imperative that computer data, hardware, networks, and software be adequately protected and safeguarded against alteration, damage, theft, or unauthorized access & use.

 2. Organizational and Functional Responsibilities:

-a.
-Computing and Technology Services (CTS).
+A. Computing and Technology Services (CTS).
 CTS has overall responsibility ensuring the implementation, enhancement, monitoring and enforcement of the Information Security Program.
 The Assistant Vice President/Chief Information Officer (CIO) will ensure that the organization structure is in place for:

 i.
 Coordinating and implementing information security policies, standards and procedures;